ic-labs/django-icekit/docs/topics/workflow.md

 ### Reverse model relationships

-To make the relationships between workflow states and a target object navigable in reverse, the target object class should either:

- * extend from the helper abstract mixin model class `icekit.workflow.models.WorkflowStateMixin`, or
+To make the relationships between workflow states and a target object navigable in reverse, the target object class should extend from the helper abstract mixin model class `icekit.workflow.models.WorkflowStateMixin`.
- * add an equivalent `GenericRelation` relationships attribute to the model.

 Once the reverse relationship is made navigable in this way you can look up the workflow states associated with an item more easily using the `workflow_states`